 Steve Jobs was definitely not known for humility, but he was a visionary and had a right to be proud of his accomplishments.
-Some have commented that "Apple's most successful days occurred with Steve Jobs at the helm."4

-Jobs did what many successful CEOs and managers do: he learned, adjusted, and improvised.5 Perhaps the most important statement that can be made about him is this: he never gave up on the company that once turned its back on him.(e) Steve Jobs, or (f) some combination of these options.
+Jobs did what many successful CEOs and managers do: he learned, ad-justed, and improvised.4 Perhaps the most important statement that can be made about him is this: he never gave up on the company that once turned its back on him.